samoylenko/samoylenko.me/README.md

-A great book by [(ISC)<sup>2</sup>](https://www.isc2.org) which not only contains everything that security professional should know, but also provides a good direction on how to apply your skills and bring value to people or organizaitons you will work with.
+A great book by [(ISC)<sup>2</sup>](https://www.isc2.org) which not only contains everything that security professional should know, but also provides a good direction on how to apply your skills and bring value to people or organizations you will work with.

 2. [CSSLP CBK](https://www.isc2.org/Certifications/CSSLP)